openstack-archive/sahara/doc/source/user/overview.rst

 Features
 --------

 Sahara has several interesting features.
-The full list could be found there:
+The full list could be found here:
 :doc:`features`